hedi0/Smart_DustBin/README.md

 ## 📄 License Information

-This project is licensed under the **Apache License 2.0**.
+This project is licensed under the **Apache License

-You may obtain a copy of the License